Research Perspective

 Eliminated

-"The part is ordered before the human manager even opens the dashboard."
+"The part is ordered before the human manager even opens the morning dashboard."

 The Next Stack